 Food For Kids COVID-19 Response

-When schools shut their doors in March 2020 due to the impact of COVID-19, we had no idea that the next time they’d open would be in September of that year.
-Our community came together in a big way and, with your support, from April-July we were able to get over 100,000 x $50 food cards out to children and youth, via our Food for Kids initiative.
-What this meant was that approximately 3 million meals were provided to students who couldn’t access their schools’ Student Nutrition Programs (SNPs).
+Since schools first shut their doors in March 2020 due to the impact of COVID-19, our community has come together in a big way to support children, through constantly changing circumstances.
+With your support, from March 2020–July 2021 we were able to get over 265,000 food cards out to children and youth, via our Food for Kids initiative.
+What this meant was that approximately 7.9 million meals were provided to students when they couldn’t access their schools’ Student Nutrition Programs (SNPs).

 2019/20 School Year

 School closing in March 2020 due to the COVID-19 pandemic meant the closure of SNPs, which many, many students rely on.
-To help fill this gap, we worked quickly to find a way to get food out to kids who needed it, in the safest and fastest way possible.
+To help fill this gap, we worked quickly to find a way to get food out to children and youth who needed it, in the safest and fastest way possible.

 2020/21 School Year